Theatre of Australia

-Theatre of Australia refers to the history of the performing arts in Australia, or produced by Australians.
-There are theatrical and dramatic aspects to a number of Indigenous Australian ceremonies such as the corroboree.
-During its colonial period, Australian theatrical arts were generally linked to the broader traditions of English literature and to British and Irish theatre.
-Australian literature and theatrical artists (including Aboriginal as well as Anglo-Celtic and multicultural migrant Australians) have over the last two centuries introduced the culture of Australia and the character of a new continent to the world stage.
+Theatre of Australia refers to the history of the live performing arts in Australia: performed, written or produced by Australians.

+There are theatrical and dramatic aspects to Indigenous Australian ceremonies such as the Corroboree, which go back more than 30,000 years.
+After British settlement in 1788, Australian theatrical arts became linked to the traditions of English literature and to British and Irish theatre.
+Australian literature and theatrical artists (including Aboriginal as well as multicultural immigrant Australians) have more recently introduced the culture of Australia and the character of a new continent to the world stage.
-Individuals who have contributed to theatre in Australia and internationally include Sir Robert Helpmann, Dame Joan Sutherland, Barry Humphries, David Williamson, Cate Blanchett, Geoffrey Rush, Judy Davis, Jim Sharman, Tim Minchin and Baz Luhrmann.
-Notable theatrical institutions include the Sydney Opera House, and the National Institute of Dramatic Art in Sydney.

-History
+Like many other spheres of activity, the performing arts have been organised differently in different States.
+Notable theatrical complexes include the Sydney Opera House in Sydney and the Melbourne Arts Centre in Melbourne.
+The major teaching institutions for the dramatic arts are the National Institute of Dramatic Art in Sydney and the Western Australian Academy of Performing Arts in Perth.

+Contributing individuals

+Very many Individuals have contributed to theatre in Australia.
+Some of the best-known include: